 Submit all materials to your Program Counsellor

-The Academic Review Committee is a sub-committee representing the Associate Diploma in Turfgrass Management Program, as well as a representative from the Office of Registrarial Services, and the Program Counsellor.
+The Academic Review Committee is a sub-committee of the B.Sc.(Env.)
+Program Committee and has faculty members from that committee, as well as a representative from the Office of Registrarial Services, and the Program Counsellor.
 Academic appeals or requests cannot be made directly to the individual Academic Review Committee members.
 Academic Review Committee members are provided with copies of your request including your letter and supporting documentation as well as your transcript.

 There are no guarantees that a request will be granted.